 Is Zero Trust Beneficial For Businesses?

-Zero Trust might be the most cryptic and hyped trend in cybersecurity currently.
-Beyond being a trend, it's also a fundamental concept and represents the best hope of stopping the significant cyberattack increase.
+Zero Trust might be the most cryptic and hyped trend in cybersecurity at the moment.
+Beyond being a trend, it's also a fundamental concept and represents the best hope of stopping the significant increase in cyberattacks.
+Unfortunately, there is a lot of confusion concerning which cybersecurity tools help achieve Zero Trust and which ones pretend to live up to their potential.

-Unfortunately, there is much confusion concerning which security tools help achieve zero Trust and which ones pretend to live up to their potential.
 Zero Trust is the most abused and misunderstood security term today.
-This article will discuss the common misconceptions that make experts wary, the difficulties of implementing zero Trust, and why the tool benefits your business’ security.
+This article will discuss the common misconceptions that make experts wary, the difficulties of implementing Zero Trust, and why the tool benefits your business’ email security.

 What Can Zero Trust Do For Your Business?

-Traditional network security followed the “trust but verify” method, automatically trusting users and endpoints within the organization’s perimeter.
+Traditional network email security followed the “trust but verify” method, automatically trusting users and endpoints within the organization’s perimeter.
 This method ultimately risks the organization from malicious internal actors and legitimate credentials being taken over by malicious actors, enabling wide-reaching access to unauthorized and compromised accounts once inside.

 Zero Trust architecture requires organizations to continuously monitor and validate that users and their devices have the correct privileges and attributes.
 Additionally, the architecture requires enforcing a policy that considers the risk of the user and device, along with compliance or other requirements to consider before permitting the transaction.
 The organization must know all its service and privileged accounts to establish controls about what and where they connect.

-More than 80% of all attacks involve credentials use or misuse in the network, so additional protections for credentials and data must extend to email security and secure web gateway providers as this helps ensure greater password security, the integrity of accounts, adherence to organizational rules, and avoid high-risk shadow IT services.
+More than one-time validation is required as threats and user attributes are subject to change, and 80% of all attacks involve credentials used or misused in the network.
+Therefore, additional protections for credentials and data must extend to email security and secure email gateway providers as this helps ensure greater password security, the integrity of accounts, adherence to organizational rules, and avoiding high-risk shadow IT services.

 What Are the Seven Pillars of Zero Trust?